monsoonmaelstrom/book2/book2.md

 “(( ??? )),” I answer.

 “Fuck,” Davy sighs, dropping his head to rest on his hands on top of the railing.
-“How long?”
+“How soon?”

 “Two days.”